EDCD/EDMarketConnector/README.md

 * Requires Windows 7 or later.
 * Download the `.msi` package of the [latest release](https://github.com/Marginal/EDMarketConnector/releases/latest).
-* Double-click on it.
+* Double-click on it to install.
-* Windows Installer will walk you through the installation process.
-* Run **EDMarketConnector** from the Start menu.
+* Run **Elite Dangerous Market Connector** from the Start Menu or Start Screen.

 Setup